-- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.
+- We advise you to exercise normal safety precautions in Taiwan.
+Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - In the typhoon season (May to November) flooding and mudslides are common.
 You should keep informed of regional weather forecasts and plan accordingly.
 Monitor local media reports and follow the instructions of local emergency officials.
 For more information see the Additional information: Natural disasters, severe weather and climate section.